 "The Islamic Republic has trampled teachers' and workers' rights to organise independent trade unions, right to strike and right to expression.

 "According to official statistics, street vendor children exceeded 1.7 million.
 We believe these innocent children should go to school and enjoy playing with their peers.

 "Iran is a multi-linguistic and cultural country.
-However, Farsi is the only recognised language, and as such, and children of different ethnicity background are deprived to read in their mother tongue.
+However, Farsi is the only recognised language and as such, children of different ethnic background are deprived of reading in their mother tongue.

-"Iranian teachers demand for a scrutinised publicly owned educational discipline.
+"Iranian teachers demand a scrutinised, publicly owned educational discipline.

 "We strongly believe that the solidarity of the international Teachers’ Trade Unions with Iranian teachers’ struggle is invaluable and will put effectual pressure on Islamic Republic to address our just demands.

 "Finally, we imprisoned Iranian teachers looking forward to hearing solidarity from international teachers towards our sacrifice and endeavours for building independent trade union and desired educational system.